Apogee-Ind/spacepy/README.md

 `nep095.bsp` (Neptunian system)

 I have included, for convenience, an ephemeris file which contains data for asteroids Ceres, Vesta, Pallas, and Eros.
 This ephemeris file, along with the others listed above, are required by a metakernel file which spacepy will attempt to load using the function `spacepy.data.bodydata.load()` which in turn calls `spiceypy.furnsh()`.
-If you do not wish to download the extra ephemeris files (other than the general-purpose), you will need to remove the filenames from `spacepy.data.metakr.tm` before calling `spacepy.data.bodydata.load()`.
+If you do not wish to download the extra ephemeris files (other than the general-purpose), you will need to remove the filenames from `spacepy/data/metakr.tm` before calling `spacepy.data.bodydata.load()`.

 Place the SPK files in `spacepy/data/kernels/spk` before using spacepy.